You know the old saying…If I knew then, what I know now, I sure would’ve done things differently. But that isn’t God at work.

 I thought, Surely God must have decided he didn’t love me anymore, right?

 He could fix this, but he didn’t.
+I couldn’t see God at work in this.

 I thought I deserved to be treated the way I was, and it was my fault it was happening.